 They generally require referrals to specialists and possible eye surgery, both of which are expensive.
 Because eyesight is vital to so many aspects of life, vision problems resulting from your wreck might also interfere with your ability to return to work or participate in normal daily activities.
 Your loss of enjoyment of life will make your claim an even more expensive one for the insurance company.

-The Need for a Lawyer
+The Need for a Lawyer if You're a Car Crash Victim

 The insurance company is likely to look for ways to dispute, devalue, or deny your expensive eye injury claim in order to save money.
 It might try to blame your injury on a pre-existing condition or claim that you were partially or totally responsible for your own accident.
 If your claim is denied or you are offered an unreasonably low settlement, an experienced eye injury attorney can strengthen your case by: